-Meghalaya: Children to benefit from Tendulkar & Gates partnership
+Meghalaya govt joins hands with Sanchin Tendulkar Foundation

 Guwahati: Cricket legend Sachin Tendulkar on Thursday announced a partnership between his foundation, the Sachin Tendulkar Foundation (STF), the Gates Foundation (GF), and the Government of Meghalaya, to work towards a “healthier future for children” in the region.

-The Cricket legend announcing the development in his official social media handle X stated the shared vision and the inspiration drawn from the “lively communities of Meghalaya.”
+The cricket legend announced the development of his official social media handle X and stated that the shared vision and inspiration were drawn from the “lively communities of Meghalaya.”

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!